bitpay/bitcore-lib/docs/transaction.md

 - `Transaction.DUST_AMOUNT`: `546` (duffs)

 ## Fee calculation
-When outputs' value don't sum up to the same amount that inputs, the difference in dashes goes to the miner of the block that includes this transaction.
+When outputs' value don't sum up to the same amount that inputs, the difference in funds goes to the miner of the block that includes this transaction.
 The concept of a "change address" usually is associated with this: an output with an address that can be spent by the creator of the transaction.

 For this reason, some methods in the Transaction class are provided:
 - `change(address)`: Set up the change address.
 This will set an internal `_changeScript` property that will store the change script associated with that address.